nthState/CurtainRaiser/README.md

 - Debug should only be available in DEBUG builds
 - Get rid of that annoying UInt conversion
 - Fix gesture view
+- Can we pass showDebugControls instead? and show an inspector?
+- Angle increases as the offset changes

 ## Example Swift Code